Spread the love

 The most popular route to the summit of Sierra Negra is the Paso de Cortés.
 This route is the longest and most difficult, but it offers spectacular views of the surrounding mountains and valleys.
 Other routes include the Paso de las Nieves and the Paso de San Miguel.
 The Paso de las Nieves is the shortest route, but can still be quite challenging.
 The Paso de San Miguel is the least strenuous route, but it also has the least amount of technical difficulty.

-See also Beachfront Restaurants in Coastal Cities of India
+See also Exploring California's Coastal Cities

 No matter which route you take, climbing Sierra Negra is sure to be an unforgettable experience.
 With its snow-capped peak and stunning views, it is no wonder why it is the ninth most popular mountain in Mexico.